"...and I rose, in rainy autumn, and walked abroad in a shower of all my days" — Dylan Thomas

 Your first session is a gift.
 It is a discovery process to see if we can create a longer-term relationship.
 Should we be in agreement, and wish to continue, we'll negotiate a compensation arrangement that works for both parties.

 I prefer to work face-to-face but for one-to-one work I am happy to work remotely via video for those living beyond reasonable travel distance.
 Small group work is only offered in person.
 Recommended group size is 3-7 persons.

 Tobias Mayer first caught my attention on Linkedin as an "untangler".
 I was fascinated with how he described his services.
 I contacted him.
 Since then we've been working together remotely.
 I've learned a lot about myself thanks to his simple but very helpful techniques.
 I've been able to sort out my priorities and move forward from where I was stuck.
 I've also appreciated his gentle but firm approach.

 —E. Genevieve Williams, Professor at Yeungnam University

 I've been writing since 1997 on group work, facilitation, corporate life, oppression, social change, business process, education, theology and humanitarianism.
 In 1999 I co-authored the workbook, Redefining Success: groupwork with young people, and in 2013 I collected together a set of thirty-nine essays on people, process and culture into a book entitled The People's Scrum: agile ideas for revolutionary transformation.

-These days I blog fairly regularly on LinkedIn and Medium, and contribute to the Medium publications Great Leaders, Great Churches and The Higher Education Revolution.
+My more recent writing can be read on LinkedIn and Medium.
+I rarely write publicly these days but send a monthly newsletter which you are welcome to receive.
 I'm currently working on a book intended to weave the different threads of my experience into a tapestry of citizenship.